bank8426/try-express-mongodb/README.md

    npx @upstash/qstash-cli@latest dev
    ```

-   If it working, you will see `Connection Status` like this
+   If it is working, you will see `Connection Status` like this.

    <img src="public/readme/qstash-cli-2.png" alt="Qstash" />

 3. Replace `QSTASH_URL` with `http://localhost:8080` in case you run it on port 8080
 4. Get `QSTASH_TOKEN`, `QSTASH_CURRENT_SIGNING_KEY`, `QSTASH_NEXT_SIGNING_KEY` from your terminal or go to
-   `https://console.upstash.com/workflow/` Quickstart section ( values will be changed when you run it on local mode )
+   `https://console.upstash.com/workflow/` Quickstart section ( values will be changed when you run it in local mode )

 **Running the Project**